TO MAKE AN APPLICATION:

 After logging on, you should be able to "Select a Record Type" for the applicable application.
 To view existing applications and check their status, please select "My Records".

-To file an amendment please choose the “File an Amendment” Record Group and select the applicable amendment Record Type from the dropdown list.
+To begin a request for Municipal Improvement, please choose the “Municipal Improvement” Record Group and select the applicable Record Type from the dropdown list.

 Planning & Zoning Application Portal

 - The commission review of proposal for any artwork to be placed in the OS district may be conducted simultaneously with the advisory review of the city commission on cultural affairs, or the council if no commission on cultural affairs exists or is available to act, pursuant to section 2-178 of the municipal code.

 - Failure of the commission to issue a report within 35 days of the official submission of the proposal for municipal improvement shall be deemed a for municipal improvements shall be deemed an approval of such proposal.

 - The issuance of a negative report may only be superseded by the council with two third vote.

 Applications must be submitted with supporting documents in order to begin the review process.
 If the application is not submitted by the owner of record directly, owner authorization is required for the application to be accepted.

 Costs of permits vary based upon permit type.
 If more than one permit is required, the cost is the total of all applicable fees.
 Fees must be paid at time of application.